micuentadecasa/preparatic_web/ENHANCEMENT_PROMPT.md

 ### 6. FILE NAMING CONVENTION
 Save enhanced files with `-enhanced.html` suffix:
-- `original-file.html` → `original-file-enhanced.html`
-- `tema_XX_topic.html` → `tema_XX_topic-enhanced.html`

 ### 7. VALIDATION REQUIREMENTS
 Before completing each enhancement:
-- Test dark/light mode toggle functionality
-- Verify responsive design on mobile and desktop
-- Check all tabs navigation works properly
 - Validate HTML structure and accessibility
-- Ensure all interactive elements function correctly
-- Confirm localStorage persistence for theme preference

 ## Implementation Process
+1. Read pdfs_list.py to find files with `processed: False`
+2. Select the first unprocessed PDF file
-1. Read the original HTML file
+3. Read the PDF content directly of the unprocessed file from the pdfs/ folder
-2. Analyze existing content and structure
+4. Structure PDF content into the 7-tab system
+5. For Tab 6 (Ejercicios Prácticos): External search is allowed to create relevant exam questions
-3. Apply all enhancements systematically
+6. Apply all design and technical enhancements
-4. Create the new enhanced file
+7. Create the new enhanced file in html2/ folder using PDF filename as base
-5. Update enhancement_tracking.json status to "completed"
-6. Move to next file in queue
+8. Update pdfs_list.py to mark the file as `processed: True`

 ## Quality Checklist
 - [ ] Dark mode is default with working toggle
 - [ ] All 7 tabs are implemented with relevant content
-- [ ] Exercises tab included for applicable topics
+- [ ] 20 exam-style questions with marked correct answers included
-- [ ] Responsive design works on all screen sizes
-- [ ] All interactive elements function properly
-- [ ] Theme preference persists across sessions
-- [ ] Content is comprehensive and exam-focused
 - [ ] Spanish language throughout
 - [ ] File saved with -enhanced suffix
-- [ ] Tracking file updated
+- [ ] pdfs_list.py updated with processed: True

 ---

-**Usage**: When user says "continue", proceed with the next pending file in enhancement_tracking.json and apply this complete enhancement prompt.
+**Usage**: When user says "continue", proceed with the next unprocessed PDF in pdfs_list.py and create a complete study guide based on the PDF content of this file that you will have to read, with external search allowed specifically for creating relevant exam questions in Tab 6.